Finding a home in Amsterdam

-When looking for an apartment, newspapers can come in handy for both looking through classifieds that others have placed and for placing your own (free) advertisement, if you know what kind of accommodation you prefer.
+When looking for an apartment or finding a home, newspapers can come in handy for both looking through classifieds that others have placed and for placing your own (free) advertisement, if you know what kind of accommodation you prefer.
 There are many different papers for you to choose from:

 - Het Parhool and Het Amsterdams Stadsblad are two widely circulating local daily papers that are in Dutch.
 This is not so problematic, however, since you are able to place ads in English, and it is not difficult to understand housing ads, especially once you have seen a few.